Step by Step Kitchen Cleaning: The Efficient Guide Every Busy Homeowner Needs

 Step 11: Cooktop Stove Burner

 Electric Cooktop: Apply washing-up liquid to your scrubber and rub the cooktop surface to loosen any stubborn grease.
-The grease is already wet, now its easy to scrape the cooking ranges if there’s a lot of grease buildup.
+The grease is already wet, now it’s easy to scrape the cooking ranges with the blade if there’s a lot of grease buildup.
 Wipe away the loosened grease, then wipe several times with a damp cloth until the surface is spotless.

 Gas Stovetop: Soak the greasy grates and burner caps in warm, soapy water in the kitchen sink.
 Scrub the stovetop surface with washing-up liquid or a special detergent (if available).
 If necessary, scrape off any hardened grease that remains after scrubbing.
 Repeat the scrubbing, rinse, and then wipe dry.
 Clean the grates and burner caps by hand, wipe them dry, and place them back on the stovetop.